wp-plugins/wordpress-dashboard-twitter/readme.txt

 == Changelog ==

+= 0.8.8 =
+* FIXED: Fixed a minor issue that made it so that you only had 139 characters to post (Thanks Marius for letting us know!)

 = 0.8.7 =
 * FIXED: Twitter avatars larger than 48x48 forced back to the regular format so they don't break the layout (Thanks smaakmakend for reporting!)